bobtherobot/dupe-file/README.md

 # Dupe File

-Adds right-click "Dupe File" to the context menu in the file view:
+Adds right-click "Dupe File" to the context menu in the file view.

 ![context menu screenshot](ss-context-menu.png)